 The Columbia Historic Preservation Society Model HO Model Railroad covers 1000 square feet and is HO (1:87) scale.
 The picture above is located in the Columbia area of the layout.
 The Columbia area is prototypical (based on what actually existed).
 The time era of Columbia is 1920-1940.
 Columbia covers approximately 200 sq. ft. of the layout, and is home to a large roundhouse facility, a major yard, coaling, and diesel facilities as well as two railroad stations (Pennsylvania RR and Reading RR).

 Roland Zimmerman and his family visited the layout during the open houses.
 He shot the video below and added the guitar music.
-He gave us permission to add the video to our website.
+He permitted us to add the video to our website.